-EEF 'Covid-19 Support Guide For Schools' recommends that regular and supportive communications with parents is crucial for improving outcomes for students.
 Family Revision Sessions 'How to Revise Effectively' study workshops provided regularly to engage and support vulnerable and PP families to learn how to help their child study and revise effectively.
 Equipment, tools and resources are provided for PP families at these events to ensure that they can access the learning both during the event and at home afterwards.
 EEF Research shows that Parental Engagement can add +3 months onto learners.
 EEF Report - 'Working With parents to Support Children's Learning'.
 Costing included in Priority 9 Parent Voice.
 Parental engagement and attendance.
-Review through student and parent voice after each event Improved communication between home and school.
-Increased outcomes due to the triangulation of support from student - home - school.
+Review through student and parent voice after each event 16 hard to reach families attended the Healthy Living Workshops in 2023/24 (100% PP).
+This was in line with attendance in 2022/23 (17 families).
+Parental Engagement remains a focus for 2024/25.
+CHALLENGE NUMBERS ADDRESSED: 3 Family Revision Sessions - 25 families attended the KS3 event January 2024 (14 PP, 13 FSM, 6 SEND) 17 families attended the Y10 event January 2024 (12 PP, 11 FSM, 5 SEND) All Y11 families were invited to the online Y11 Family Revision Event.
+0 families attended - we are reviewing this provision using students and parent feedback for 2024/25.
 CHALLENGE NUMBERS ADDRESSED: 3, 4, 5 Parent Partnership Project The Parent Partnership Group continues this year to increase communication between families and the school.
 All parents have been invited to be part of this group to work together with key staff to discuss important issues and implement strategies to improve the school.
 Parents are better informed of key information and school strategies, in order to support their child to achieve better outcomes.
 EEF Research shows that Parental Engagement can add +3 months onto learners.
 EEF Report - 'Working With parents to Support Children's Learning'.
 (Staffing Costs) Parent Voice.
 Parental engagement and attendance.
 Review through parent voice and attendance after each event.
-Increased outcomes due to the triangulation of support from student - home - school.
-Increased attendance equivalent to 10% of the school population.
+Increased PP outcomes due to the triangulation of support from student - home - school.
+Since 22-23, we have made significant improvements and closed the attendance gap between PP and non-PP students by 1.2% 42 families engaged with the Family Revision Workshops in 2023/24 (this is a decrease from 79 families in 2022/23).
+100 families (34% PP) are signed up to the Parent Partnership Team.
 CHALLENGE NUMBERS ADDRESSED: 3 Alternative Progress Events for Hard to Reach PP families Vulnerable and hard to reach families are invited in to alternative 'Parents Evening' events which will be informal and accessible for PP families who do not usually attend Parent Evenings.
 These events take the format of coffee mornings for the wider family etc. This will include targeted hard to reach EAL, SEND and PP families EEF Research shows that Parental Engagement can add +3 months onto learners.
 EEF Report - 'Working With parents to Support Children's Learning'. £200 Parent Voice.
 Attendance.
 Parental engagement and attendance increases as a key cohort of hard to reach families engage with their child's progress.
 Review termly through Parental Engagement log.
-Improved communication between home and school for a key cohort of hard to reach families.
-Increased outcomes due to the triangulation of support from student - home - school.
-CHALLENGE NUMBERS ADDRESSED: 3
+On average, 14% of families in each year group have not engaged with school this academic year.
+This has improved from 2022/23 when 24% of our families were categorised as hard to reach as they had not attended any school events that year.
+These figures were extremely positive in Years 9 and 11, where 2% and 3% of families did not engage with school throughout the year respectively.
+This is down to strengthened Parents Evenings systems and a strengthened Options Process in Year 9.